-Figure 6.5 presents the percentage of percentage of agricultural households incurring expenditure on chemical fertiliser by district, which in Musanze district is 46.5%.
-The national average is around 29% with Gakenke district incurring the highest percentage (63%) and Nyarugenge district the lowest (2.2%).
+Figure 6.5 presents the percentage of agricultural households incurring expenditure on chemical fertiliser by district, which in Nyamasheke district is 41.5%.

+The national average is around 29% with Gakenke district incurring the highest (63%) percentage and Nyarugenge district incurring the lowest (2.2%) of all districts.